-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electricity grid operator for 65 million people in 13 states and the District of Columbia, has requested the public in its region to conserve electricity.
+(Valley Forge, PA. - "Type date here") - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has asked all electricity users in its region to conserve power to avoid the possibility of electricity service disruption.
 The call for conservation was prompted by continuing (hot / frigid) weather.